zmkfirmware/zmk/docs/docs/development/new-shield.md

 The updated new default values should always be wrapped inside a conditional on the shield config name defined in the `Kconfig.shield` file.
 Here's the simplest example file.

 :::warning
 Do not make the keyboard name too long, otherwise the bluetooth advertising might fail and you will not be able to find your keyboard from your laptop / tablet.
+The recommended length is 16 characters or less.
 :::

 ```